IELTS Speaking Photography (Part 1, Part 2, Part 3)

 Have people become obsessed about taking selfies?

 Yes.
-In fact, this was the third most popular activity on the planet in 2020, after watching YouTube videos and checking email.
+In fact, this was the third most popular activity on the planet in 2025, after watching YouTube videos and checking messages.

 So one thing to keep in mind is that you need to be in a safe location where nobody will accidentally bump into your position while you're taking a selfie (think dangerous cliff edge, busy street).